 HTF Program Funds Allocation

-The total allocation of HTF funds for the State of Oklahoma for Program Year 2022 is unknown at this time, however in 2021 we received $5,251,581.
-The final allocation will be determined by HUD by using a formula.
+The total allocation of HTF funds for the State of Oklahoma for Program Year 2023 is unknown at this time.
+However, in 2022 we received $5,907,079.
+The final allocation will be determined via formula by HUD.

 Funding awards are subject to the availability of HTF funds and the timing needs of individual developments.